 I am a graduate of California State University Northridge.
 After working for the Superior Courts, I decided to choose a career in education.
 I have been teaching for approximately 16 years.
-I love to skiing, swimming and traveling.
+I love skiing, swimming and traveling.

 Teacher – R. Baskerville